Study with us

 Rubric and General Information for the Paper

 At Churchill, we will be stressing the comparative element in our engagement with this period while at the same time paying close attention to individual texts and their context.
-Race, class, empire and gender will be salient themes but you are not restricted to discussing these.
 You will be expected to demonstrate comparative ability along the lines described above in your four essays over the course of the term.
 You are STRONGLY encouraged to start reading beyond this prescribed list using the Faculty’s reading list as a guide.
 You should also ensure that you have read at least one history of the period before you come up at the start of Michaelmas Term.
-You will also bring an essay with you for the second class: I will give you essay questions in the first session.
-Suggested complementary readings are given in square brackets.
+Once term commences, you will be given additional critical reading prior to each class.
+You will also bring an essay with you for the first class: suggested questions will be sent at the beginning of the summer.
+Suggested additional readings are given in square brackets—you can write essays using this text as well.
 For the main text, you should use the recommended edition so that we can all be on the same page, as it were, during classes.

 Charlotte Perkins Gilman, The Yellow Wallpaper (1892), Dover Thrift Editions, 2000

 (Virginia Woolf Mrs Dalloway (1925)